P25stuff/fne-role/README.md

 In addition, this role expects files for RIDs, talkgroups, and peerlist (if applicable).
 The information can be provided in any way, but for security purposes, the `ansible-deploy` repo relies on the info being in a private repository - [provided as an example](https://github.com/p25stuff/system-info/) in public form.

+The role will create a new directory at `./local_backups/fne/` and copy the generated configs locally upon running.

 ### FNE Important Variables

 | Variable | Description | Default | Required |